DementiaGaming/Brainrot-Fuck/README.md

 A `temp.brf` file will have been created in the same directory.

+# Bugs

+Sometimes the output from the `.brf` file will be some random symbols instead of the actual output.
+If this happens you can copy and paste the `temp.bf` file into an online Brainfuck interpreter to see your output instead.

 # Contributing
 Don't.
 Brainrot Fuck is the perfect language